-- Accordingly, and as reflected in the law, the recommended best practices and methods detailed in this guidebook reflect a structured literacy approach across all levels of screening, instruction and intervention. - This approach provides clear, explicit and systematic instruction for helping children understand the fundamental connections between sounds and letters, a concept referred to as the alphabetic principle. - · Although the focus of Ohio's dyslexia support laws and this guidebook center highlights that, as best practice, alignment among all levels of instruction that incorporate a structured literacy approach will reinforce the learning process for children with dyslexia or dyslexic characteristics and tentencies.

-The Ohio Dyslexia Guidebook is structured to describ
+- Accordingly, and as reflected in the law, the recommended best practices and methods detailed in this guidebook reflect a structured literacy approach across all levels of screening, instruction and intervention. - This approach provides clear, explicit and systematic instruction for helping children understand the fundamental connections between sounds and letters, a concept referred to as the alphabetic principle. - Although the focus of Ohio's dyslexia support laws and this guidebook center on screening, intervention and remediation procedures, the guidebook additionally highlights that, as best practice, alignment among all levels of instruction that incorporate a structured literacy approach will reinforce the learning process for children with dyslexia or dyslexic characteristics and tendencies. - The Ohio Dyslexia Guidebook is structured to directly reflect the obligations of the Ohio Dyslexia Committee and the dyslexia support laws.